 The results of the first stage, associated with the benchmark second-stage regression, are presented in column 1 of Table 4.
 Health care is the only regional variable that is significantly, and negatively, correlated with consumption dispersion.
 Additionally, the coefficient of the square of the mentioned regressor, $[\Delta health]^2$, is significantly different from zero.
 A positive coefficient on this variable may suggest two things.
 First, the negative effect of health care expenditures on $(\Delta c{t+1}^{i,r})^2$ is non-linear.
 Second, government consumption volatility mitigates the insurance effects (or, equivalently, tends to increase private consumption risk).
 Both stories are plausible and perhaps coexist.
-In the quantitative section, we adopt the first interpretation as the only one consistent with our modeling assumptions.
-For completeness, in column 1 bis, we report the first stage associated with column 3 of Table 3, and it confirms the findings of the column 1.
-In both regressions, no first-order autocorrelation is detected in the residuals (see Ar(1) resid).
+In the quantitative section, we adopt the first interpretation as the only one conTable 4: Consumption dispersion process.